8Crafter-Studios/8Crafter-Wiki/docs/main/discord.md

     image="/assets/images/discord/ic_blue.png"
 >

-BlueMods Studios is a partnered discord server.
+BlueMods AntiCheat for Minecraft Bedrock is a powerful tool designed to protect your server from hackers & cheaters.

 </Card>